 Shortly before the LinkedIn incident came to light, popular media sharing platform Tumblr announced that way back in 2013, as many as 65 million account passwords and email addresses were stolen.
 These credential only became available on the dark web recently, and Tumblr has encouraged its users to immediately change their passwords.

-The same hacker responsible for both the LinkedIn and Tumblr breaches, Peace, has also claimed responsibility for the breach of the has-been social media platform, Myspace.
-More specifically, the hacker is believed to have possibly stolen 360 million passwords from accounts created prior to June 2013, which according to Trend Micro, makes it one of the largest password breaches of all time.
+The same hacker responsible for both the LinkedIn and Tumblr leaks, Peace, has also claimed responsibility for the leak of the has-been social media platform, Myspace.
+More specifically, the hacker is believed to have possibly stolen 360 million passwords from accounts created prior to June 2013, which according to Trend Micro, makes it one of the largest password leaks of all time.
 Granted, Myspace accounts are not hot-selling items per se.
 However, if other information can be ascertained from these accounts, such as contact information or content that can be used for the purposes of extortion, users who haven’t checked their Myspace profile since 2013 could find themselves in a very Kafkaesque situation.

 Data that was stolen from the adult dating website, Fling, including “email addresses, plain text passwords, usernames, IP addresses, dates of birth and even sexual preferences, sexual desires, among others,” has also been found to be on sale on the dark web for more than $400.
 Once again, all of the information dates back to 2011, and as pointed out by Trend Micro, it “makes for an effective bait to make a target cave in on an extortionist’s demand.”